Carlosrincong/GCP-Cloud-Engineer/Observability (Stackdriver)/README.md

 *   Error Reporting counts, analyzes, and aggregates the crashes in your running cloud services.
 *   Errors are processed and displayed in the interface within seconds.
 *   Alerts you when a new application error cannot be grouped with existing ones.

+## Cloud Trace and Cloud Profiler for APM
+### Cloud Trace
+*   Cloud Trace is a tracing system that collects **latency data** from your distributed applications and displays it in the Google Cloud console.
+*   to generate in-depth latency reports to surface **performance degradations** in near-real time

+### Cloud Profiler
+*   Provide a complete CPU and heap picture of an application without slowing it down.
+*   Helps developers understand which paths consume the most **resources** and the different ways in which their **code** is actually called.